Azure/AzureStack-QuickStart-Templates/sql-2016-alwayson/Readme.md

 * One VM (WS2016) configured as Domain Controller for a new forest with a single domain
 * Two VM (WS2016) configured as SQL Server 2016 SP1 or SP2 Enterprise/Standard/Developer (must use the marketplace images)
 * One VM (WS2016) configured as File Share Witness for the cluster
-* One Availability Set containing the SQL and FSW 2016 VMs
+* Two Availability Sets, one containing the SQL and FSW 2016 VMs, the other containing the Domain Controller VM.

 ## Notes